Explore By Bus

 Marischal College

-Marischal College, the second largest granite building in the world and one of the most impressive buildings in Aberdeen boasts its Gothic Revival styled architecture on Broad Street.
-Now home to Aberdeen’s City Council, Marischal College is a worthy sight to see with its glimmering granite and numerous spires.
+Marischal College, the world’s second largest granite building and one of Aberdeen’s most impressive landmarks, showcases stunning Gothic Revival architecture on Broad Street.
+Now home to Aberdeen City Council, this magnificent building is a must-see, with its gleaming granite façade and numerous elegant spires.

 Belmont Street